 5. When prompted, put in your Strava login details, accept the prompt and you've authorised the connection.

 Access training plans and challenges

-Another reason to fork out for a Premium sub, Strava has tonnes of built in training schedules for all manner of events.
-Head to strava.com/athlete/training-plans/running, from where you can access a bunch of plans for everything from speedy 5Ks to full on marathons.
+Another reason to fork out for a Summit sub, Strava has tonnes of built-in training schedules for all manner of events.
+Head to the Strava training plans page, from where you can access a bunch of plans for everything from speedy 5Ks to full on marathons.
 Once you sign up to the schedule, it will feel into your own personal calendar.

 If that seems a little bit like hard work, you can also compete for shorter challenges in the Strava app.
 The Challenges tab at the bottom reveals options for running a 10K or contributing to large scale groups charged with running 2.5m collective miles.
 This is an area we'd like to see expanded, especially given so much emphasis on social, it's surprising that more one-on-one challenges don't yet exist.